Fellmonkey/sdk-appwrite-unity/Assets/docs~/examples/tablesdb/create-row.md

 ## Parameters

 - **databaseId** *string* - Database ID. *(required)*
 - **tableId** *string* - Table ID.
-You can create a new table using the Database service [server integration](https://appwrite.io/docs/server/tablesdb#tablesDBCreate).
+You can create a new table using the Database service [server integration](https://appwrite.io/docs/references/cloud/server-dart/tablesDB#createTable).
 Make sure to define columns before creating rows. *(required)*
 - **rowId** *string* - Row ID.
 Choose a custom ID or generate a random ID with `ID.unique()`.
 Valid chars are a-z, A-Z, 0-9, period, hyphen, and underscore.
 Can&#039;t start with a special char.
 Max length is 36 chars. *(required)*
 - **data** *object* - Row data as JSON object. *(required)*
 - **permissions** *array* - An array of permissions strings.
 By default, only the current user is granted all permissions.
 [Learn more about permissions](https://appwrite.io/docs/permissions). *(optional)*
+- **transactionId** *string* - Transaction ID for staging the operation. *(optional)*

 ## Response

 Returns `Row` object.
 ## More Info

 Create a new Row.
-Before using this route, you should create a new table resource using either a [server integration](https://appwrite.io/docs/server/tablesdb#tablesDBCreateTable) API or directly from your database console.
+Before using this route, you should create a new table resource using either a [server integration](https://appwrite.io/docs/references/cloud/server-dart/tablesDB#createTable) API or directly from your database console.